404GamerNotFound/vserver-ssh-stats/README.md

 The add-on exposes a simple web-based SSH terminal at `http://<addon-ip>:8099/terminal.html`.
 Configured servers appear as buttons for one-click access, or you can enter the host, username and password manually to start an interactive shell session in your browser.
 The credentials are sent directly to the add-on and never routed through external services.

-For automation use cases, the Home Assistant integration registers a `vserver_ssh_stats.run_command` service.
-Provide the host, username, command and optional credentials to execute a single command on a server.
-The command output is fired as an event named `vserver_ssh_stats_command`.
+For automation use cases, the Home Assistant integration registers several services: `vserver_ssh_stats.run_command`, `vserver_ssh_stats.update_packages`, and `vserver_ssh_stats.reboot_host`.
+Each service publishes its output as an event on the Home Assistant bus.
+Additionally, each configured server exposes button entities to trigger package updates or reboots from the UI.

 ---